Coordinated Engineering and Engineering Honors

 The Department of Physics proudly hosts the Coordinated Engineering Program and the Engineering Honors Program.

-The Coordinated Engineering Program offers two years of engineering study at Brooklyn College and transfer to NYU Polytechnic School of Engineering (NYU-Poly), the Grove School of Engineering at City College, or the College of Staten Island Engineering Science Program.
+The Coordinated Engineering Program offers two years of engineering study at Brooklyn College and transfer to NYU Tandon School of Engineering, the Grove School of Engineering at City College, or the College of Staten Island Engineering Science Program.

 - Program Brochure (pdf)

 Why Study Engineering?

 Engineering is one of America's fastest-growing professions because technology affects our day-to-day lives in countless ways.
 Any invention must be engineered before it can be used.
 Engineers have designed every building we enter, every high-tech medical device, every tool we use, every car we drive, and everything big and little in the kitchen, office and garage.

 Engineers solve practical problems, from getting an astronaut home from outer space to designing a car seat safe enough for an infant.